 DTTC is an method designed for children with moderate to severe CAS and can be used with younger children.
 DTTC is a motor-based approach incorporating principals of motor learning in the treatment methods.
 Words and phrases practiced in therapy are individualized for each child based on the movement patterns the child needs to work on and the words/phrases that are meaningful and functional to the child.
 Learn more about DTTC here.

 Rapid Syllable Transition Training (ReST)

 ReST is designed to treat childhood apraxia of speech or ataxic dysarthria in children age 4-12.
-ReST uses nonsense words that sound like real words but do not have any real meaning, allowing the child to concentrate on movement without focusing on sound errors.
+ReST uses nonsense words that sound like real words but do not have meaning, allowing the child to concentrate solely on accurate movements for sounds, beat (stress) and smoothness.
 Treatment sessions follow a consistent structure of training and practice.
 Learn more about REST here.

 Integrated Phonological Awareness Training (IPA)